Universal-Team/Relaunch/README.md

 <h3 align= "center">Things to Remember</h3>
 </p>

-Hold L on boot to open the menu, this means L cannot be a hotkey
+Hold A and B on boot to open the menu.